podtoo/podcast-performance/server/src/utils/core/readme/Documentation/v2.0.0/EndPoints/Token.md

 ### Headers

-- **public_key**: The public key associated with the request.
-Required for admin token generation and optional for non-admin token generation.
+- **X-PUB-KEY**: The public key associated with the request.
+Required for admin token generation.

 ### Query Parameters